laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 - You start with a handler processing form data.
 - Add logging middleware.
-- Add authentication, or authorization middleware.
+- Add authentication or authorization middleware.
 - Add validation middleware.

 A file upload route would use different middleware: